BuenosCodes/etitango-front/eti-starterPack.md

 # First install NPM environment:

-1. Verify if NPM is already installed, if not, intall ir with:
+1. Verify if NPM is already installed, if not, install it with:
    `$ sudo apt install npm`
-2. Clone the repository into your desiderd path:
+2. Clone the repository into your desired path:
    ` $ git clone git@github.com:BuenosCodes/etitango-front.git`
 3. Stay into main branch, if you are not there:
    ` $ git checkout main`